 Taking the time to allocate your procedures and balances correctly will make it easier for you to create an accurate treatment record, collect patient payments, and pay associates and hygienists based on production.
 If you aren’t doing it, get started today!

 For additional information, read the following Dentrix Magazine articles:

-To see a preview of the latest Dentrix features and updates, be sure to check out our collection of Dentrix New Feature Videos.
+To see a preview of the latest Dentrix features and updates, be sure to check out our What’s New Blog.

 By Charlotte Skaggs